ice-zjchen/nowhere/source/_posts/how-to-build-a-js-ide-by-vim-tmux.md

 ---
-title: How to build a Javascript IDE by Vim
+title: How to build a Javascript IDE by Vim+Tmux
 date: 2017.01.25 22:31
 tags:
 ---